pulibrary/dpul/README.md

 1. `bundle exec rake dpul:reindex:collections`

-Note that this enqueues indexing for each collection, and actual indexing is run in via background jobs.
+Note that this enqueues indexing for each collection, and actual indexing is run via background jobs.
 On DPUL, indexing a collection also deletes records that have been removed from the collection.

 ## Replicate database and solr index from production to staging